CaliFlowers/sql-challenge/README.md

 SQL, however is limited in the types of statistical analyses it can perfrorm.
 It's useful for collecting, storing, and aggregating data; but data visualization and analysis options are limited.
 The second half of this example involves transferring the data from PostGRES to Jupyter Notebook where the extracted datacan be visualized through Python libraries, or subjected to further analysis.
 An SQL-Python Interface
 SQL Alchemy is one way of combining SQL and Python.
-Simply put, SQL Alchemy connects SQL engines with Jupyter Notrbook in such a way that
+Simply put, SQL Alchemy is a library that connects SQL engines to Jupyter Notrbook in such a way that
 SQL queries on an SQL database hosted in a SQL engine can be made from Jupyter notebook.
 This allows a Python programmer to benefit from the flexible functionality of SQL without sacrificing the functionality of Python libraries.

 *Object Relation Mapping (ORM)